writingteacher/who-working/docs/api/quickstart_working.md

 # Quickstart guide

-Busy managing a quickservice location?
+Busy running a quickservice location?

 Easily manage all your last-minute staffing requirements with one simple app!